-ANIMAL WELFARE: To ensure minimal stress to the animals they should only be handled for as long as required to mark them and to collect any necessary measurements (usually no more than five minutes).
+ANIMAL WELFARE: To ensure minimal stress, animals should only be handled for as long as required to mark them and to collect any necessary measurements (usually no more than five minutes).
 Animals should be released as soon as possible after processing or, if additional holding is necessary, as soon as practicable allowing for animal welfare considerations.
-Improper restraint, especially when dealing with a stressed and frightened animal can lead to major physiological disturbances (hyperthermia, stress, shock, capture myopathy).
-It is preferable that handling be done during the cooler periods of the day (dawn/dusk).
+Improper restraint, especially when dealing with a stressed and frightened animal can lead to major physiological disturbances (i.e. hyperthermia, stress, shock, capture myopathy).
+It is preferable that handling be done during the cooler periods of the day (at night or dawn/dusk).

-- (a) Techniques for handling animals vary depending on the species of mammal involved and the experience and skills of the personnel.
+(a) Techniques for handling animals vary depending on the species involved and the experience and skills of the personnel.
 General advice on handling of animals is contained in the department SOP for Hand Restraint of Wildlife.
-All handling of animals must be done by (or under the direct guidance of) experienced personnel. - (b) Use handlings bags appropriate for the species and length of containment as advised in the department SOP for Animal Handling and Restraint using Soft Containment. - (c) The eyes of the animal should remain covered whilst applying ear tags to keep the animal as calm as possible (Figure 3).
-Animals must be maneuvered into a position that enables easy access to ears for tag application but also securely restrains the animal throughout the procedure.
-If the animal moves during tag application the ear may be torn. - (d) If an animal is injured during ear tagging, treat any superficial wounds with a topical antiseptic (e.g., Betadine[®]) and refer to the department SOP for First Aid for Animals. - (e) Captured animals must be released at point of capture (unless the purpose of the trapping is translocation, specimen collection or for any other approved reason).
+All handling of animals must be done by (or under the direct guidance of) experienced personnel.

+- (b) Use handlings bags appropriate for the species and length of containment as advised in the department SOP for Animal Handling and Restraint using Soft Containment. - (c) The eyes of the animal should remain covered whilst applying ear tags to keep the animal as calm as possible Animals must be maneuvered into a position that enables easy access to ears for tag application but also securely restrains the animal throughout the procedure.
+If the animal moves during tag application the ear may be torn.
+Ideally the restraint technique used should ensure the handler has both hands free to do the tagging.
+This allows the ear tissue to be held taught with one hand to ensure no folds and correct placement.
+It is also less likely that the animal will pull away and tear the ear during application. - (d) If an animal is injured during ear tagging, refer to the department SOP for First Aid for Animals. - (e) Captured animals must be released at point of capture (unless the purpose of the trapping is translocation, specimen collection or for any other approved reason).
 Animals must be released as soon as possible, or reach an alternate endpoint approved by the department's AEC.
 Animals should be released at a time when they are normally active.